miaulez/miaulez.github.io/_posts/2022-01-07-thm-debug-writeup.md

 ---
 layout: single
 title: Debug - Try Hack Me
-excerpt: "Debug invloves exploiting a php deserialization vulnerability for an initial foothold, escalating to james by cracking an apache password.
+excerpt: "Debug involves exploiting a php deserialization vulnerability for an initial foothold, escalating to james by cracking an apache password.
 For root we modify the ssh welcome banner."
 date: 2022-01-07
 classes: wide
 header: